janpetrov/janpetrov.github.io/readme.txt

 visible in the horizontal direction, without any need to scroll it horizontally).
 As you resize the board, all notes scale appropriately.
 Please choose the width of you browser window to get preferred scale of your notes.
     Height of the board equals 69 % of the width.
-This rectangular setting usually makes the whole board visible also in the vertical direction.
-Otherwise, please reduce the width of your browser window or scroll vertically.
+You may wish to reduce the width of your browser to make the whole board visible also in the vertical direction (that is, to avoid the need of scrolling).
     You can use the application also from your cell phone.
 Most users are likely to prefer the landscape orientation.